How to Apply EasyPSV® Using the Hinge Method

 Troubleshooting Tip: If you are having a difficult time removing EasyPSV Application Tape, use harder pressure with your squeegee to make sure the PSV is completely bonded to the surface.
 If that doesn’t work (heavier-textured drywall can be especially fussy) leave the Application Tape on for roughly 20-60 minutes before removing.
 The EasyPSV adhesive tack will increase over time allowing it to stay put while you peel away the tape.

 The hinge method can be used on pretty much any surface, so you don’t have to limit yourself to just drywall.
 I use this same technique for large and small designs on wood signs, glass decorations, photo frames- you name it!
 You’ll definitely want to remember this trick for future projects.
-Pin the image below so you’ll have it handy!
+Pin the image below to Pinterest so you’ll have it handy!